swetha9984/Hospital-management-system/README.md

 * Send reminders to doctor and patients
 * Display doctor and patient details

-How to Run
-1. Clone the repository:
-bash
-git clone <your-repo-url>

-2. Ensure Python 3.x is installed.

-4. Run the program:
-bash
-python appointment_system.py

-5. Follow on-screen instructions to add patients, schedule appointments, and send reminders.

 Future Enhancements
 * Support multiple doctors and appointment slots
 * Store appointments in a database or file